Be it your LinkedIn community, your passive candidates or even your clients, we understand the hard work it requires to prompt engagement.

 Read more: Understanding recruiting cold emails.

 Cold emails for recruiting are well and alive.
 Take some time to go through these points and evaluate if you’re doing it the right way.
+Also, make sure your emails are being delivered correctly to their inbox to have a successful campaign.

 Did you know that 35% of email recipients open emails based on the subject line alone?
 Yes, that’s right.